baremetalhelp/baremetal.help/website/docs/basics/get-ready/index.md

 ### Otherwise...

-Install [Git](https://github.com/git-guides/install-git).
+Install [`git`](https://github.com/git-guides/install-git).
 You'll need this to access and download the BareMetal source code that's at the foundation of repeatable implementations of the architectures.

-Install a good version of [node](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
+Install a current version of [`node`](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
 This is one of the tools that is likely to be installed already but may not be up to date.

-Install [yarn](https://yarnpkg.com/) the package manager for JavaScript and TypeScript.
+Install [`yarn`](https://yarnpkg.com/) the package manager for JavaScript and TypeScript.
 The code for each BareMetal tutorial requires you to _run_ but not necessarily _understand_ what's going on.
 And running the code will download all the required dependencies for the infrastructure-as-code.

-Now for [TypeScript](https://www.typescriptlang.org/download/).
-This is the language the BareMetal scripts are written in.
+Now [TypeScript](https://www.typescriptlang.org/download/).
+This is the language the BareMetal scripts are written in because that's the source language the infrastructure-as-code is written in.

 Install the latest version of the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).